mquan/thoughts/why-async-standups-are-useless.md

 The low cost of verbal communication allows B and C to interject and surface a potentially overlooked problem quickly.
 Obviously, it can be a double-edged sword when you’re not disciplined or you have talkative teammates who love to deep dive into everything.
 This problem can be mitigated by deferring longer discussions until after everyone’s done and into smaller groups.

 I’ve yet to consistently experience similar discussions in async standups.
 Async standups are good at allowing team members to fire off their status.
 But that’s about it.
 When standup is an exercise of reporting what you did yesterday and what you’re going to do today, you’ll tend to focus solely on your own work and miss out on learning what your teammates are up to.
-Even when you’re intentional about reading all your teammates’ updates, the async nature makes the task almost impossible because:
+Even when you’re intentional about reading all your team's updates, the async nature makes the task almost impossible because:

 - **Status updates can be delayed over the span of several hours**.
-Slack allows you to set up daily reminders at a specific time, but updates are still spread out throughout the day.
+Slack allows you to set up daily reminders at a specific time, but updates are often spread out throughout the day depending on everyone's schedules.
 It’s not practical for everyone to keep checking on them.
 Most people simply send their updates and ignore the thread.
 It can also be detrimental to your focus when you get notified of a new update every 30 minutes or so.
 A 15-minute in-person standup at a set time seems like a more reasonable option to me.

-- **Text format adds friction and does not encourage interactivity**.
+- **Text format adds friction and does not encourage interaction**.
 On slack, if you want to discuss a specific item, you must refer to it and mention the relevant owners.
 That’s a lot more friction than in person where you just follow up right after the person mentions it.
 Moreover, the fear of making the standup thread noisy with your potentially off-topic discussions or ‘dumb questions’ may prevent you from discussing it altogether or at least prompt you to carry the exchange in DMs, which suffer from the next problem

 - **The exchange may involve multiple parties to surface a relevant discussion**.
-In person, when one person gives their updates, others listen in parallel.
+In person, when one person updates to the team, others listen in parallel.
 Even when you zone out, someone else such as a lead may serve as the connector and pull you in when a relevant item is mentioned.
 On slack, it’s unlikely multiple people happen to focus on the same item at the same time.
 Moreover, a missing piece of crucial information can end the discussion and hence the opportunity to spot a potential problem earlier.

 So how do we make standups less disruptive and more effective.
 I found the following tweaks work well